PLEASE NOTE: There are potential spoilers ahead. Check the name of the movie, and if you haven’t seen it, don’t read the entry!

 “I hope that when the world comes to an end, I can breathe a sigh of relief because there will be so much to look forward to.”

-A strange and unique film from director Richard Kelly, Donnie Darko featured a great performance from Jake Gyllenhaal in the title role - a troubled teenager whose fevered visions may or may not anticipate the end of the world.
-A film packed full of humour, dreamlike imagery and moments of genuine menace and forboding, it ends on a quietly poignant moment, with Michael Andrews and Gary Jules' cover of Mad World providing the melancholy backdrop to a town full of people just waking up from an apocalyptic nightmare.
+A strange and unique movie from director Richard Kelly, Donnie Darko featured a great performance from Jake Gyllenhaal in the title role – a troubled teenager whose fevered visions may or may not anticipate the end of the world.
+A movie packed full of humor, dreamlike imagery and moments of genuine menace and forboding, it ends on a quietly poignant moment, with Michael Andrews and Gary Jules’ cover of Mad World providing the melancholy backdrop to a town full of people just waking up from an apocalyptic nightmare.

 “I know now why you cry.
 But it’s something I can never do.
 Goodbye.”